 Partnerships with Centers & Student Organizations

-Law Women exists to promote the success of women in the legal field, and to advocate for women’s rights locally and globally.
+Law Women exists to promote the success of women in the legal field and to advocate for women’s rights at NYU and beyond.

 Read “Law Women provides opportunities for students to pursue professional and advocacy interests” from the NYU Law website.

 The Women of Color Collective (WoCC) was created to provide a space for women of color students at NYU Law to connect and support one another.
 The organization accomplishes this through networking opportunities, educational panels, and collective initiatives.
 WoCC advances the needs of women of color and enriches the Law School as a whole.

 WoCC provides mentorship by facilitating monthly meetings for group discussion of critical issues and/or social events to promote interaction and mentorship between women of color at the Law School; education, by planning events open to the Law School on current topics relevant to the experience of women of color—specific either to the legal community or to women of color generally; and activism, by working with other student groups on various initiatives including, but not limited to: increasing faculty of color recruitment and student of color admissions, incorporating critical perspectives into class discussions, and expanding course offerings.